haato-w/my-c-standard-library/README.md

 # my-c-standard-library
-I implemented C standard library for low-level coding practice.
+I implemented C standard library for low-level coding practice.<br>
-Some functions have not been implemented yet.
+Some functions have not been implemented yet.<br>
 And I added some functions that does not in original C standard library.